black-sheep-meedia/bsm-blog/README.md

-# Hugo Blog
+# Black Sheep Meedia Blog

-This repository contains the source code for a personal or project blog built using [Hugo](https://gohugo.io/), a fast and modern static site generator.
+This repository contains the source code for the Black Sheep Meedia blog, built using [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+This blog showcases AI-powered editorial solutions and insights for modern media.

 ## Features

 * **Blazing Fast:** Built with Hugo, this site is compiled into static HTML, making it incredibly fast and secure.

-* **Simple Content Management:** All content is written in Markdown, which is easy to read and write.

-* **Version Controlled:** The entire site, including content, is managed with Git.

-* **Responsive Design:** The theme used is fully responsive and looks great on all devices.
+* **Modern Design:** Uses the PaperMod theme with dark/light mode, search functionality, and mobile responsiveness.

+* **AI-Focused Content:** Dedicated to sharing insights on AI integration in editorial workflows.

+* **Automated Deployment:** GitHub Actions automatically builds and deploys to GitHub Pages.

+* **Scheduled Posts:** Daily builds ensure scheduled content is published automatically.

+* **Slack Notifications:** Get notified of deployment status via Slack.

 ## Getting Started